ahansson/hgrid-css/README.md

 ## Local development

-_Requires Node.js installed on your system._
+_Requires Node.js installed on your system (or use an editor plugin such as [live-sass](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass))_

 Run `npm install` from the root of the **hgrid-css** folder.